 Please read and understand general information on courses and course registration.
 The College of Arts and Sciences has produced a guide that covers both new graduate student orientation materials and contains a large list of services available to you as a graduate student at Ohio State.

-Identify an advisor and a first-year project.
+Identify an advisor and a first project.
 Take the required core astronomy courses, plus Order-of-Magnitude.
 Attend Astro Coffee, Colloquium, Journal Club, and relevant CCAPP seminars.
 Give a summer Klondike Colloquium.
-Complete your first-year project before the next autumn semester begins.
+Complete your first project before the next autumn semester begins.

 Identify a committee and topic for your Candidacy Exam.
 Complete your Candidacy exam during the summer after your second year.